How to Make Perfect Homemade Vinaigrette Every Time

 If you're using it right away ...

 You can save on dishes by mixing the dressing right in the salad bowl itself.
-Add the oil last to the vinaigrette and whisk it in a steady light stream so it stays consistent.
+Add the oil last, whisking it in in a slow, steady stream until the vinaigrette has come together (aka emulsified).
 Add your salad ingredients and toss!

 If you're taking it to work or to a dinner party ...